1newstar/OracleScripts/Docs/sources/ToadTraceFileBrowser.rst

 Introduction
 ============

-I have a query, which I borrowed, stole or wrote by myself, to interrogate the free space in a database for both normal data tablespaces and also to work out what available space there is in the TEMP tablespace(s) too.
+I have a query, which I borrowed, stole or wrote by myself\ [1]_\ , to interrogate the free space in a database for both normal data tablespaces and also to work out what available space there is in the TEMP tablespace(s) too.
 On some databases it seems to run for about 30 seconds, while on others it runs pretty much instantly.
 Why the difference?

 The trace file is ``FreeSpace.trc``.